taeastmo/16BMB_manual/docs/source/operations/item_011_aEDXD.rst

       :width: 320px
       :align: center

-   2. Load previously saved setup, click Load in main window
+   2. Load previously saved setup, click :guilabel:`Load` in main window
-   3. Add 2-theta angles manually by clicking Add in the main window for each angle.
+   3. Add 2-theta angles manually by clicking :guilabel:`Add` in the main window for each angle.

 Adjust the slit sizes and exposure times for each 2-theta